-An amplifier is also an electronic device, whose purpose is to increase the amplitude of the signal waveform without altering the other parameters such as frequency or wave shape.
+An amplifier is also an electronic device, whose purpose is to increase the amplitude of the signal waveform without altering the other parameters like frequency or wave shape.
 It is one of the most pervasively used circuits in electronics and can be used for various functions.
 Amplifiers are usually used in wireless communication.

-Unlike repeater, an amplifier is not able to generate original bit pattern it just amplifies the whatever is fed into it because it can not discriminate between the intended signal and the noise.
+Unlike repeater, an amplifier is not able to generate original bit pattern it just amplifies the whatever is fed into it because it cannot discriminate between the intended signal and the noise.
 In other words, even if an incoming signal is corrupted and contain some noise the amplifier just enhance the amplitude of the signal despite correcting the corrupted signal.

 Key Differences Between Repeater and Amplifier